Wesxdz/kahlo-yawn/_posts/quantum-vampires.md

 We're respecting the IGC maternal leadership's call on this one.
 Remember, your child can always appeal for the unconditional kindness exception if you donate $4000 of turquoise or gift a level 25+ beaded art project to an IGC kin.

-Colearning race, gender, economic, social, and technology injustice history within the real world and the child simulator.
+Remain vigilant of race, gender, economic, social, and technology injustice history within the real world and simulations. 💀💪🏾

 Keep it emotionally intelligent,